State Route 99 tunnel

 The State Route 99 tunnel, also known as the Alaskan Way Viaduct replacement tunnel, is a bored highway tunnel in the city of Seattle, Washington, United States.
 The 2 mi, double-decker tunnel carries a section of State Route 99 (SR 99) under Downtown Seattle from SoDo in the south to South Lake Union in the north.

-Since the 2001 Nisqually earthquake, the replacement of the Alaskan Way Viaduct had been the source of much political controversy demonstrating the Seattle process.
+Since the 2001 Nisqually earthquake, the replacement of the Alaskan Way Viaduct and Battery Street Tunnel had been the source of much political controversy demonstrating the Seattle process.
 Options for replacing the viaduct, which carried 110,000 vehicles per day, included replacing it with a cut-and-cover tunnel or a bored tunnel, replacing it with another elevated highway, or eliminating it while modifying other surface streets and public transportation.
 The current plan emerged in 2009 when government officials agreed to a deep-bore tunnel.

 Construction began in July 2013 using "Bertha", at the time the world's largest-diameter tunnel boring machine.
 After several delays, tunnel boring was completed in April 2017, and the tunnel opened to traffic on February 4, 2019.